Why did we lose?

 The Victorian Possums Case (Friends of Leadbeater’s Possum v VicForests) has recently been in the news for their historic win.
 The Federal Court ruled that state-owned timber company VicForests had breached environmental laws by logging habitat of the critically endangered Leadbeater’s possum.
 The court found that VicForests was not following the forestry code and therefore was not in accordance with the Regional Forest Agreement.
 In essence, that case showed VicForests did not comply with the RFA.

-Our case will assert the Tasmanian RFA is invalid, as it does not comply with the Commonwealth Parliament’s requirements.
+Our case asserted the Tasmanian RFA is invalid, as it does not comply with the Commonwealth Parliament’s requirements.

-Our court case will be different from the Possums Case as it will be challenging the RFA, rather than whether logging is being undertaken according to the RFA.
-Our case will be based on questions of law rather than evidence of breaches to logging forestry codes and policies.
+Our court case is different from the Possums Case as it is challenging the RFA, rather than whether logging is being undertaken according to the RFA.
+Our case is based on questions of law rather than evidence of breaches to logging forestry codes and policies.

 How will this court case affect takayna / Tarkine?

 takayna/Tarkine is home to Australia’s largest temperate rainforest and currently has over 28,958 ha of its pristine forests in “permanent logging zones”.
-If our case is successful, we will seek an injunction to stop Sustainable Timber Tasmania carrying out any logging without Commonwealth approval.
+If our application for appeal in the High Court is successful and we win, we will seek an injunction to stop Sustainable Timber Tasmania carrying out any logging without Commonwealth approval.
 This will be a big win for Giant Freshwater Crayfish, Tasmanian Devil, Masked Owl and all the other threatened species which live in the Tarkine.

 If Bob Brown Foundation wins the case, will logging stop immediately?

-If our case is successful, we will seek an injunction to stop Sustainable Timber Tasmania carrying out any logging without Federal Environment Minister approval.
+If our application for appeal in the High Court is successful and we win, we will seek an injunction to stop Sustainable Timber Tasmania carrying out any logging without Federal Environment Minister approval.
 We will also seek an injunction to repair any damage they have done which breaches the EPBC Act.